jzyinq/gojira/README.md

 ## Todo list

 - [ ] unify workLogs and worklogsIssues structs - use one for both
+  - Reduce jira/tempo spaghetti and unnecessary structs and functions
 - [ ] add worklogs from ui
 - [ ] tests
 - [ ] gojira worklog delete option